Denis Coderre: Post-mayoral career

 Coderre was an administrator of Eurostar from 2018 to 2021, as well as a special advisor for the FIA since 2019.

 After much speculation, Coderre had announced his intention to run for mayor of Montreal in the 2021 Montreal municipal election.
 On April 7, 2021 he became leader of the municipal party Ensemble Montréal, which was formerly called Équipe Denis Coderre.
 On November 7, 2021, he was defeated once again by Valérie Plante.
 After the election loss, he announced once again that he would be retiring from politics.

 In April 2023, Coderre suffered a mild stroke.

 Coderre was a candidate in the 2025 Quebec Liberal Party leadership election.
 He was disqualified by the party's Electoral Committee on February 7, 2025.
 While no reason for the move was issued publicly, the action followed reports that Coderre owed more than $130,000 in provincial taxes and more than $266,000 to the Canada Revenue Agency.

-In May 2025, Coderre endorsed Conservative Party of Quebec leader Eric Duhaime in his by-election bid in Arthabaska.
+In May 2025, Coderre endorsed Conservative Party of Quebec leader Éric Duhaime in his by-election bid in Arthabaska.

 In July 2025, Coderre announced that he was "turning the page" on politics and took a role with Résidences Soleil.